Vishaldk18/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 Key Points:

-* It does NOT publish the port
+* Does NOT publish the port
-* It acts as documentation for users and tools
+* Acts as documentation
-* Used by Docker networking and orchestration tools
+* Used by Docker networking tools

-To actually expose the port externally:
+To expose externally:

 ```bash
 docker run -p 8000:8000 image_name